pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`colliderect(x, y, width, height) -> bool`
         | :sg:`colliderect((x, y), (width, height)) -> bool`

-        Returns True if any portion of the rectangle overlaps with the circle, False otherwise.
+        The `colliderect` method tests whether a given rectangle intersects the `Circle`.
+It takes either a `Rect` object, a tuple of (x, y, width, height) coordinates, or separate x, y coordinates and width, height as its argument.
+Returns `True` if any portion of the rectangle overlaps with the `Circle`, `False` otherwise.

       .. ## Circle.colliderect ##